-Choosing an outfit that is loose fitting and a light colour is the best option for keeping cool in a heat wave.
-Natural fibers, such as cotton and linen, are excellent because they are more breathable compared to man-made fibers and absorb perspiration.
-They are also better for the environment because synthetic fabrics, such as polyester and nylon, are made from oil.
-Each time these clothes are washed they release micro-plastics into the water causing plastic pollution in the sea.
-Hence natural fabrics are better for you and the planet.
+Natural, organic fibres are also better for the environment, because synthetic fabrics like polyester and nylon are made from oil.
+Each time these clothes are washed they release micro-plastics into the water which cause plastic pollution in the sea.
+So going natural is better for us and the planet.

-Other tips are to wear sandals that are comfortable rather than shoes and socks as this will reduce your feet from swelling so much in the heat.
+It's also best to wear comfortable sandals instead of shoes and socks, as this will stop your feet from swelling so much in the heat.

-In the summer months, the UK is closer to the sun than in winter hence, it is easier to burn in a short period of time, especially if there are no clouds in the sky.
-If you are in the direct sun for a long period it is best to wear long-sleeved clothes as these provide a barrier from the strong ultra violet (UV) light.
-Sun cream with a high sun-protection factor (SPF) is essential to prevent damage and protect your skin from premature aging as well as reduce the risk of developing skin cancer.
+In the summer months, the UK is closer to the sun than in winter.
+So it's easier to burn in a short period of time, especially if there are no clouds in the sky.
+If you're in the direct sun for a long period it's best to wear long-sleeved clothes as these provide a barrier from the strong ultra violet (UV) light.
+Sun cream with a high sun-protection factor (SPF) is essential to prevent damage and protect your skin from premature ageing, as well as reducing the risk of developing skin cancer.

 Another essential is a wide-brimmed hat or a sun parasol.
-Parasols are very common in countries that are used to hot weather as they create shade while you are out and about.
+Parasols are a common way to create shade whilst out and about in countries that are used to hot weather.
 Some sun parasols have a coating to reduce the amount of UV that goes through.
-However, a standard umbrella can also help to keep you cool in the heat.
+But even a standard umbrella can help keep you cool in the heat.

 Can hot drinks help to cool me down?

-This does sound strange but hot drinks can apparently help us to cool down.
+It sounds strange but hot drinks can apparently help us to cool down.
 A cup of tea makes the body work harder to reduce our core temperature so we sweat more.
-However, this only works if the sweat our glands produces can evaporate.
+However, this only works if the sweat our glands produce can evaporate.
 If you are already sweating then this trick may not work.

-A more fun approach therefore, is to use a water spray on your face or even ice cubes under your arm pits.
+A more fun approach is to use a water spray on your face or even ice cubes under your armpits.
 Water evaporating off your skin helps to reduce your temperature so water helps us to feel lovely and cool.
-Spray atomiser bottles are available from pharmacies or the big ones used to keep plants moist are from garden centers.
-These bottles can be refilled regularly unlike aerosol canisters sold in shops.
+Spray atomiser bottles are available from pharmacies or the big ones used to keep plants moist are from garden centres.
+These bottles can be refilled unlike aerosol canisters sold in shops.

 How to sleep well in a heat wave

 Struggling to sleep at night in the heat is no fun and also makes us feel drowsier the next day.
-Therefore, keeping your home as cool as possible is essential.
+So it's essential to keep your home as cool as possible.

-Options for a good night’s sleep in the warm weather include:
+For a good night’s sleep in the warm weather, why not: